bjuppa/carbonator/README.md

 # Carbonator
-Datetime helpers built on [Carbon](http://carbon.nesbot.com).
+A collection of datetime helpers built on [Carbon](http://carbon.nesbot.com).
 They help you easily parse or convert `string`s or `DateTime`s between timezones (and format them) with one single call.

-A good pattern is to keep your app working with times in UTC timezone internally at all times and to also store any time data in that timezone.
+A good pattern is to always keep your app working with times in the **UTC** timezone internally and to also store any time data in that timezone.

 1. Actively convert any times to UTC when user data enters the application.
 This is the perfect job for `Carbonator::parseToDefaultTz($input, $tz_parse = null)`.
-2. If needed, convert to the user's timezone just before display.
+2. If needed, convert to the user's timezone just before display or when populating inputs.
 `parseToDatetimeLocal($input, $tz_target = null, $tz_parse = null)`
-is one of the method that can be used to directly format a string for display.
+is one of the methods that can be used to directly format a string for display.

 ## Examples
 ```php